7gxycn08/PyAutoActions/README.md

 # Usage:
 1. Add process name.
 2. Run `Game`.
-3. To run program at startup right-click tray icon and enable `Run on System Boot`.
+3. To run `PyAutoActions` at startup right-click tray icon and enable `Run on System Boot`.
 4. To enable `AutoHDR` for unsupported games you can use `ForceAutoHDR GUI` https://github.com/7gxycn08/ForceAutoHDR

 # TODO: